MaxIV-KitsControls/lib-maxiv-dsconfig/README.md

 The JSON format is easy to create and supported by many tools and languages, so generating them from various sources should be straightforward.
 Once you have such a file, it should be a simple thing to configure the Tango database.

+### Caveats

+There are a few things to be aware of before using this tool.

+- The basic idea of dsconfig is *idempotence*.
+This means that applying the same dsconfig file a second time should result in no changes at all.
+The intention is that it should be useful not only to update the configuration but also to be able to check if anything has changed since the last application.
+Therefore, the tool tries to figure out the smallest set of database operations needed to get to the intended state.

+- TANGO is *case insensitive* for names, for example of devices and properties.
+But there are some cases where this causes confusing results.
+For example, TANGO keeps the case that was used when last written, which means that the same name may exist in different places with different cases. dsconfig tries to handle this gracefully, but it is complex (for example, all relevant string comparisons need to be done in a case insensitive way) and there are bound to be corner cases where the behavior is unexpected.
+Please report such cases if you run into them.

 ### JSON format

-This is an example of the format, with comments (not actually supported by JSON so don't copy-paste this!):
+This is an example of the format, with comments (comments are not actually supported by JSON so don't copy-paste this!):

     {
         // these lines are meta information and are ignored so far